 The Lords Supper

 What is the sacrament of the Lord’s Supper?
-In this sermon on John 1:16, Dr. Martyn Lloyd-Jones preaches on the meaning and importance of the Lord’s Supper in the Christian life.
-He begins by examining other views that have been held throughout Church history, and are now believed by other denominations.
+In this sermon on the Lord’s Supper from John 1:16, Dr. Martyn Lloyd-Jones preaches on the meaning and importance of the Lord’s Supper in the Christian life.
+He begins by examining other views that have been held throughout Church history and are now believed by other denominations.
 He explains why views like transubstantiation, as held by the Roman Catholic Church, are unbiblical.
-The Lord’s Supper is important not because it is actually the physical body and blood of Jesus, he says, but it is important because it represents the death of Christ in our place!
-It is not some sort of mystical means of communicating grace, but it is a testament to the fact that Jesus has died for sinners, and that all who believe in Him are saved through His blood.
-So, the Lord’s Supper is an essential part of sanctification because it is a reminder of who Christians are now, and it testifies to His death for the Church.
+The Lord’s Supper is important not because it is actually the physical body and blood of Jesus, he says, but it is important because it represents the death of Christ in the believers’ place.
+It is not some sort of mystical means of communicating grace, but it is a testament to the fact that Jesus died for sinners, and that all who believe in Him are saved through His blood.
+The Lord’s Supper is an essential part of sanctification because it is a reminder of who Christians are now, and it testifies to His death for the Church.
 “What does this sermon mean to me?” someone may ask.
-The message of Jesus is for all people, of all places and times, because it is the message of salvation!
-The Lord's Supper declares that all who believe in Jesus are made righteous before God.
+The message of Jesus is for all people, of all places and times, because it is the message of salvation.
+The Lord’s Supper declares that all who believe in Jesus are made righteous before God.

 About Dr. Martyn Lloyd-Jones